AdobeDocs/workfront.en/help/classic/manage-work/tasks/assign-tasks/manage-allocation-hours-on-tasks.md

 >[!IMPORTANT]
 >
->After you manually modify assignment allocations on tasks, the Planned Hours of the tasks might update accordingly.
+>After you manually modify the allocations for each assignment on tasks, the Planned Hours of the tasks might update accordingly.
 For more information, see the section [Update task Planned Hours when managing user allocations](../../../manage-work/tasks/task-information/planned-hours.md#update) in the article [Planned Hours overview](../../../manage-work/tasks/task-information/planned-hours.md).

 * The total of hours allocated to individual resources assigned to the task represents the Planned Hours of the task.
 * If there is one user or role assignment to a task, the amount of hours allocated to the user or role matches the Planned Hours of the task.